AI Legal Content Marketing – Where Do Human Writers Stand?

 What is (E)EAT?

-Under the Quality Rater Guidelines, Google released a 167-page document describing E-A-T and how the search engine is focused on the human experience, not bots.
-In December of 2022, Google updated E-A-T to E-E-A-T, and it was clearly a response to the late November 2022 release of ChatGPT from OpenAI.
+Under their Quality Rater Guidelines, Google describes E-A-T and how the search engine focuses on the human experience rather than on search engine rankings.
+E-A-T was later updated to EEAT at the end of 2022 in response to the release of ChatGPT from OpenAI.
 The guidelines emphasize the following:

 • Experience.
-Does the content you put on your website convey to the reader that you have some degree of experience related to the topic at hand?
+Does the content on your website convey that you have some degree of experience related to the topic at hand?
 That’s what this new “E” is all about.
 Artificial intelligence programs like ChatGPT don’t have their own experiences – they take information from others and create a conglomeration of, sometimes incorrect, responses.
-This “experience” factor works to build on the other three parts of EAT by establishing the author as someone who has “walked the walk.”
+This “experience” factor works to build on the other three parts of E-A-T by establishing the author as someone who has “walked the walk.”
 Google is looking mainly for first-hand life experience.

 • Authority: Authority represents the evidence of your expertise online.
 How many other sites link back to yours?
 Do visitors to your social media sites find their way to a blog or news article you have published on your site?
 The more recognition your legal pages receive, the stronger “authority” you’ll have in your niche.

 • Trustworthy: Making your law firm website trustworthy in the eyes of SEO involves proving your site as a quality source of information.
 Using external links to government sites and unbiased studies are great sources of data.
-Conversely, using an external link to an unreliable source, or source whose information can be altered by anyone, may hurt your SEO standing.
+To avoid hurting your SEO standing, it is important to know how to identify reliable sources and how to stay away from sources that can be altered by anyone.

 Reader-Friendly